ksclaiborne/Network-1-Project/README.md

 Images/Week 13 Network Diagram.png
 https://github.com/ksclaiborne/Network-1-Project/blob/main/Diagrams/Week%2013%20Network%20Diagram.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _yml____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the _YAML____ file may be used to install only certain pieces of it, such as Filebeat.

   - _TODO: Enter the playbook file._